 There are many differences between halogen headlights and traditional headlights.
 When a halogen bulb is to be replaced, invariably the headlight as a whole is to be either cleaned thoroughly or replaced.
 Changing the headlights is neither difficult nor expensive.
 Replacement of headlights at regular intervals will ensure safety while driving.
-The headlights can be installed either by DIY method or giving the task to the mechanic.
+The headlights can be installed either by a DIY method or by giving the task to the mechanic.
 It is advisable to check and adjust the alignment of the lamp also while replacing a headlight.

 When a halogen headlight is replaced with a new halogen light the illumination will be much better.
-Apart from knowing how to install a headlight one should also know the other aspects that are to be considered when the headlight of the car is down.
+Apart from knowing how to install a headlight, one should also know the other aspects that are to be considered when the headlight of the car is down.
 By following the correct procedure, one can easily solve the problem.
 The following tips will enable the reader to complete the task of halogen headlight installation more quickly as well as easily.

 The most common reason for the bulbs to burn out is their age.
 Since the filament of the halogen bulb is very delicate, rapid changes in temperature can also be the reason.
 The filament will burn off due to extreme heat or cold.
-Dimming of the lights can be the due to yellowish appearance of the plastic cover as a result of oxidation.
+Dimming of the lights can be due to the yellowish appearance of the plastic cover as a result of oxidation.
 When this happens one has to replace the entire headlight system.

-Humidity as well as wetness can easily spoil the headlight.
+Humidity, as well as wetness, can easily spoil the headlight.
 While replacing the bulb it is advisable to wear rubber gloves since the sweat on your finger can spoil your bulb.
-As a result of leakage of the bulb housing the headlight may accumulate moisture which can burn the bulb out.
+As a result of leakage of the bulb housing, the headlight may accumulate moisture which can burn the bulb out.
 Though both the headlights will not burn out simultaneously, normally the time gap between the burning out of both the lights will not be so wide.
 Hence one may replace both the headlights at the same time.
 It will also improve the overall visibility.

-After taking out the halogen bulb wearing latex glove, as the next step the casing of the headlight is to be removed.
+After taking out the halogen bulb wearing latex glove, as the next step, the casing of the headlight is to be removed.
 One should know the correct location of the bolts from the service manual of the vehicle.
-In many cars there will be one bolt which can be accessed only from under the car.
+In many cars, there will be one bolt which can be accessed only from under the car.
 Hence, if there is a bolt under the car it may be accessed using a jack and jack stands.
-When jack is used there will be sufficient space to move.
+When a jack is used there will be sufficient space to move.

 The bulb retainer holds the halogen headlight at the exact position.
-One cannot unplug the retainer because it is different from connector.
+One cannot unplug the retainer because it is different from the connector.
 The retainer can be loosened by accessing it from behind the headlight.
 While loosening the retainer one has to ensure that it is rotated in the clockwise direction.
 After loosening the headlight the connector also must be loosened.
 The headlight receives power through the connector.
 The connector can be loosened just by pressing the tab down.
-While installing the halogen headlight one need not worry about aiming the headlight.
+While installing the halogen headlight one needs not to worry about aiming the headlight.
 Since it is an automatic setup, once the assembly is put back in its place and the headlight casing is also installed the headlight will get back the correct aim.

-While replacing the halogen headlights, in most of the cases the entire headlight is to be replaced.
+While replacing the halogen headlights, in most of cases the entire headlight is to be replaced.
 However, there are a few models in which one need to replace only the halogen bulb of the headlight.
-The absence of metal band around the headlight indicates that only bulb replacement is required.
+The absence of a metal band around the headlight indicates that only bulb replacement is required.

-For replacing the halogen bulb, first of all one has to locate the black knob which will be at the back of the headlight.
+For replacing the halogen bulb, first of all, one has to locate the black knob which will be at the back of the headlight.
 The old bulb may be taken out just by unscrewing it.
 In case the bulb is not coming out it may be slightly pushed in and then turned and taken out.

 Whether it is a complete replacement of the entire halogen headlight setup or just a replacement of the halogen bulb, the halogen headlight installation process is quite easy and one need not take more than 15 minutes to complete the task.
 One has to proceed slow and steady.
 One should ensure to complete every step before proceeding to the next step.
 Once the replacements are made, one has to carefully re-assemble the unit just by reversing the procedure for removal of the assembly.